-I’m a fifth year Ph.D. candidate studying comparative
+I’m a sixth year Ph.D. candidate studying comparative

 I also study why civilians support armed groups through survey research in Afghanistan, Mexico, Nigeria, and Pakistan, and I’ve developed new methods for sensitive survey questions.